ShapeCrawler/ShapeCrawler/README.md

         // Get number of cells in the first row int rowCellsCount = table.Rows[0].Cells.Count;

-        // Print message if the cell is part of a merged cells group foreach (Row row in table.Rows)
+        // Print a message if the cell is a part of a merged cells group foreach (RowSc row in table.Rows)
         {
-            foreach (Cell cell in row.Cells)
+            foreach (CellSc cellItem in row.Cells)
             {
-                if (cell.IsMergedCell)
+                if (cellItem.IsMergedCell)
                 {
-                    Console.WriteLine("The cell is part of a merged cells group.");
+                    Console.WriteLine("The cell is a part of a merged cells group.");
                 }
             }
         }

+        // Get column's width
+        Column tableColumn = table.Columns[0];
+        long columnWidth = tableColumn.Width;

+        // Get cell with row index 0 and column index 1 CellSc cell = table[0, 1];

         presentation.Close();
     }